 A Director at TRONOX (TROX) is Buying Shares

-Yesterday, a Director at TRONOX (TROX), Wayne Hinman, bought shares of TROX for $10.3K.
+Yesterday, a Director at TRONOX (TROX), Ilan Kaufthal, bought shares of TROX for $149.4K.

-In addition to Wayne Hinman, 2 other TROX executives reported Buy trades in the last month.
-This recent transaction increases Wayne Hinman’s holding in the company by 1.4% to a total of $761K.
+Following this transaction Ilan Kaufthal’s holding in the company was increased by 17.06% to a total of $986.3K.
+This is Kaufthal’s first transaction since reporting a Buy transaction on CBM back in December 2019

 See today’s analyst top recommended stocks >>